craftercms/docs/source/by-role/developer/templated/targeting.rst

 Taxonomies allow you to organize your content to make it easy for your project users to browse what they want and deliver content appropriate for them.
 It also allows you to search for content faster.

-The :ref:`Content Authors - Audience Targeting<newIa-content_authors_targeting>` section of the documentation, describes how Content Authors can target content with taxonomies based on segments and how to view the project depending on who is browsing.
+The :ref:`Content Authors - Audience Targeting<content_authors_targeting>` section of the documentation, describes how Content Authors can target content with taxonomies based on segments and how to view the project depending on who is browsing.
 This section describes how to add the segments and segment targeting on pages as seen in the Website Editorial blueprint, so that content authors can target